dlimeb/dieter.ca/content/posts/Homelab summer 2025.md

 Feel free to poke fun at my good-enough-for-now cable management, and the 3D printed shelf that's not quite cutting it.

-To keep this short, I'll put details on the other servers, networking, and the "rack" into separate posts, coming soon.
+To keep this short, I'll put details on the other servers and networking into separate posts, coming soon.
+Here are details on the [rack](/diy-server-rack/).

 ## Operating system